Check memory usage on a Linux server

 ii) SSH Tools

 There is a variety of different common SSH tools that can provide memory-related information.
-Further, we will provide a few most common and useful tools, which would be present in pretty much any GNU/Linux system.
+We will provide a few most common and useful tools, which would be present in pretty much any GNU/Linux system.

 This tool is one of the most basic, simple and fast ways to check overall memory usage via the command line.
 Its purpose is to show the amount of free memory available in the system: both physical and swap memory, and any buffers used by kernel.
 When you run this command, you will see something like this: